Safe-DS/DSL/docs/api/safeds/data/tabular/containers/TimeSeries.md

          * @param name The name of the column to be transformed.
          * @param transformer The transformer to the given column *
-         * @result result1 The time series with the transformed column.
+         * @result transformedTimeSeries The table with the transformed column.
          *
          * @example
          * pipeline example {